Decomposition of free cumulants: Orthogonal replicas

-Finally, let us remark in this context that the definition of Motzkin cumulants was inspired by the formula expressing the mixed moments of free random variables in terms of the mixed moments of their orthogonal replicas (Corollary 5.1 in \cite{[L6]}).
+Finally, let us remark that the definition of Motzkin cumulants was inspired by a formula expressing mixed moments of free random variables in terms of the mixed moments of their orthogonal replicas (Corollary 5.1 in \cite{[L6]}).
 We recall this formula below, using the unit identification map explicitly.
 For unital algebras ${\mathcal A}_{1}$ and ${\mathcal A}_{2}$, denote by ${\mathcal A}_1*{\mathcal A}_{2}$ and ${\mathcal A}_{1}\star {\mathcal A}_{2}$ their free products without and with identification of units, respectively.

 \begin{Theorem}\cite{[L6]} Let $({\mathcal A}_{1}, \varphi_1)$ and $({\mathcal A}_{2}, \varphi_2)$ the noncommutative probability spaces and let $({\mathcal A}_{1}\star {\mathcal A}_{2}, \varphi_1\star \varphi_2)$ be their free product.
 It holds that